mtg101/ZX-Scoreboarder/README.md

 Border resolution is only 11 columns, using OUTI to read directly from memory, rather than the maximum resolution of nearly 15 columns using self-modifying code as I did in my border demo: https://github.com/mtg101/Open-Borders -- this just makes things easier for someone to actually write a game around the scoreboarder engine.

+And to make things more complicated...
+I've added a horizon effect with clouds.
+My demo 'game' can afford to lose 32 rows of t-states for it.
+Others can use it if they can afford it, or just stick to the main scorboarder.